kshannon-ucsd/cogs8/pages/staff-information.md

 ## Office Hours & Zoom Info

 Office hours are a great place to personally interact.
-Beyond projects and course material, we are interested in your goals, career endeavors, and what you want to gain from COGS 9.
-Data Science is a rapidly changing field and there is always a lot to discuss.
+Beyond projects and course material, we are interested in your goals, career endeavors, and what you want to gain from COGS 8.

 <table style="table-layout: fixed; text-align: center; width: 100%;">
     <thead>